 With the rise of highly sophisticated technology and social media, it seems the world is our oyster.
 We can purchase practically anything our hearts desire with the click of a button and our phones can guide to any destination.
 Unfortunately, this convenience comes at a price for domestic violence survivors.
 Technological advancements have a dark side that can unleash harm in the form of cyber stalking and cyber harassment.
 In response, Laura's House has partnered the cybersecurity firm Tevora, to educate its staff and clients with the tools to protect against online abuse.

 At Laura's House, we have witnessed a dramatic increase in cyber abuse.
 Technology evolves quickly, allowing abusers to target their victims by utilizing tracking devices, spyware to monitor electronic communications and social media platforms to frighten, harass or stalk them.
-Over the course of the next several weeks, we are going to share how you can protect yourself and your loved ones from this form of abuse.
+Over the course of the coming months, we are going to share how you can protect yourself and your loved ones from this form of abuse.

 The Growing Cyber Abuse Problem

 NPR recently surveyed over Seventy U.S. domestic violence shelters and saw an alarming trend: Eighty-Five percent of the shelters surveyed work directly with victims whose abusers tracked them using GPS.
 Seventy-Five percent work with victims whose abusers listened in on their conversations remotely using hidden mobile apps, commonly referred to as spyware.